devnepal2025/devnepal.org/_posts/2021-06-23-monthly-meetup-first-event-report.md

 ## Event Day

 The event started at its specified time from 4 pm onwards and officially ended at 6:30 pm.
-There were around 50 participants which included the members of TECH Setu, mentors, and speakers.
-It was moderated by me and Basanta.
+There were around 50 participants which included the members of Developers Association of Nepal, mentors, and speakers.
+It was moderated by me and
+Basanta.
 We welcomed and gave a brief introduction of the organization and its initiative.
 Along with a meeting with the Zoom app, the event was being live-streamed through our official YouTube channel.